sticklerm3/My-Siri-iOS-shortcuts/README.md

 ### 📓 DayOne entry of currently listening 🎧

 Studying existing shortcuts & experimenting with app integrations to make my entry in one click, instead of 3....
 Cuz, you know, we gotta turn it up to 11 🎚!

-## ☠️ Scrapped ⚰️

-### 🔑 ssh-ytdl 📺

-_Attempted to run a script over SSH to have your download ready when you get home._

-Apple's lack of documentation of configuring setup drove me nuts though.
-(So much for it just works 🙄).
-The description makes it sound like it would run from the shortcut, but it wouldn't run in testing.
-I assume you probably need to add a step which integrates into a SSH enabled app, but my favorite, [openterm](https://github.com/louisdh/openterm) was killed (⚰️[R.I.P.](https://twitter.com/louisdhauwe/status/1052003267612299266?s=21)) Plus, [MediaGrabber](https://github.com/MediaGrabber/iOS-Workflow) pretty much already accomplishes this, just not over SSH.
-I still may revisit it just for sake of saving one's phones bandwidth.
-Working on other shortcuts in the meantime to learn more how they function.

 * * *